 This was difficult.
 Mostly because I felt completely out of the loop socially, especially in terms of the Swansea Feminist Network, as most of our organising takes place in a private group on Facebook.
 I kept worrying about the things I was missing, and worrying that I’d have a mountain of notifications and unread emails to greet me when I returned (embarrassingly, I had five emails and ten notifications, and it took me all of 15 minutes to “catch up”).

 Social media has become a part of everyday life for me.
 As mentioned before, I use it as a quick distraction in queues or sitting in the back of the car.
 I use it to publicise myself.
 Without Facebook and Twitter this week, I only had about 8 blog views, whereas usually I’d have near 60 a day.
-You fickle bastards!
-(I kid, I kid) Before I even get out of bed, I check my Facebook and Twitter timelines – not only to remain in the loop, but also because if anything happened overnight that I need to know about, it’ll usually be in my feed.
+Before I even get out of bed, I check my Facebook and Twitter timelines – not only to stay in the loop, but also because if anything happened overnight that I need to know about, it’ll usually be in my feed.
 I’m ashamed to admit that I learned of many major world events of the last few months, such as Bin Laden’s death, via social media.